git-pull/tao-of-tmux/manuscript/09-status-bar.md

 # Status bar {#status-bar}

-The status bar, or *status line* lies in the bottom of the screen.
+The status bar, or *status line*, lies in the bottom of the screen.
 It is customizable through the [.tmux.conf config](#config) and live through `set-option`.